AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 }
 ```
 ### Null Pointers
 Unlike passing or accessing by reference, pointers are variables.
 Therefore, their lifetime may persist beyond the existence of the variable that it points to.
 This is problematic in the case of dynamically allocated memory.
 If a pointer that no longer points to another variable is accessed, it is referred to as a null pointer.
-Displayed is an example of how a null pointer can be generated:
+Try running this program & observe how it functions incorrectly:

 **Header**
 ```c++